InnovatiffPL/VoicePal/SECURITY.md

 For reliable verification, run the server locally or on a production-like VPS.

 This setup meets typical security and anti-abuse requirements for production Express apps.
 For advanced scenarios or distributed deployments, consider using persistent stores (like Redis) for rate limiter state.

+## File Upload & Filename Handling

+The application is protected from XSS and code injection attacks using filenames, thanks to server-side sanitization and safe text rendering on the frontend.
+No further text input from users is currently supported, so no additional sanitization is required for fields.

+- MIME type and extension check:
+Only audio files (MP3, WAV, M4A) are accepted.
+Validation is enforced both on the frontend (input restrictions) and on the backend (using Multer's fileFilter and MIME check).
+Any non-audio file or incorrect extension will be rejected regardless of client.

+- Filename sanitization:
+All original filenames are sanitized server-side to prevent the injection of special characters, HTML or JavaScript content—even if a user attempts to upload a file named, for example, <script>alert(1)</script>.mp3.
+This is implemented via:

+const sanitize = (filename: string) => filename.replace(/[^a-zA-Z0-9_\.\-]/g, "_");
+const safeFileName = sanitize(req.file.originalname);

+The sanitized filename is used in all storage operations, metadata, database records and API responses.
+As a result, displaying file names in the UI (e.g. inside React <p> tags) is fully XSS-safe, even if a malicious user tries to inject code through the file name.

+- UI rendering:
+In the UI, filenames are displayed as plain text elements.
+Modern frontend frameworks (like React, Vue, Angular) natively escape all text content rendered via properties/JSX, which further prevents any XSS risk through file name injection.